Also Known as: Thomas Cowperthwaite Eakins, Thomas Cowperthwait Eakins

 Philadelphia, Pennsylvania 1916

-Thomas Eakins, Smithsonian American Art Museum, Museum purchase 1965.44.
+Leonard Baskin, Thomas Eakins, etching on paper, 1964, Smithsonian American Art Museum, Museum purchase 1965.44

 Luce Artist Quote